lmaoclost/NLW-Spacetime/README.md

 ### Prerequisites

-Node, npm or yarn and a text editor.
+Node, npm or yarn, two OAuth credentials from Github, one for web and one for mobile and a text editor.
 I'm using VSCode.

+## Github Credentials

+Create a .env file in the web and create a variable named NEXT_PUBLIC_GITHUB_CLIENT_ID, use one of the OAuth Client ID credentials from Github there.
+Do the same for server, but the variable names will be GITHUB_CLIENT_ID and GITHUB_CLIENT_SECRET .
+Finally, use the credentials in those and you're good to go.
+Remember to switch the values when you're testing mobile or web.

 ## FrontEnd